eytyet/ProgressMaskView/README.md

     pod 'ProgressMaskView'
 ```
 Close Xcode, open Terminal, go to the folder contains the Pod file, and run `pod install`.

+### Manually
+- Get all code.
+- Add the ProgressMaskView.xcodeproj onto your project.
+- Add ProgressMaskView.framework into the Embedded Binaries section at Project - Target - General.
+- `import ProgressMaskView` will enable you to use ProgressMaskView.

 ## Sample Code